miamija7/codeup-web-exercises/README.md

 ## GitHub HTML Preview
 <b><em>Tip:</b> Preview html files within GitHub as a rendered website
 1. From GitHub, copy the link to an html file
-2. Prepend `https://htmlpreview.github.io/?` before the html file's url
+2. Prepend `https://htmlpreview.github.io/?` to the html file's url
 3. Preview rendered html!

 Format: